codedamn-projects/discord-ui-clone/README.md

 Want some support on the challenge?
 [Join our discord community](https://cdm.sh/discord) and ask questions in the **#general** channel.

+There is no limit you can go beyond the mentioned criteria and create additional functionalities

 ## Where to find everything

 Your task is to build out the project as per the provided screenshots.
 You will find both a mobile and a desktop version of the design.

-The designs are in image formats (sketch and figma designs coming soon).
+The designs are in image formats can be found in `/designs`.

 You will find all the required assets in the `/assets` folder.
 These include images, fonts, etc.